 Psychology in the past.

 In the past psychology was about finding out what was bad with someone, but today it’s more about fixing disorders.
-Through this, a science of mental illness has developed which means that we can now measure and classify mental illnesses such as depression and alcoholism.
+Through this, a science of mental illness has developed so we can now measure and classify mental illnesses such as depression and alcoholism.

 We can look at people who are genetically vulnerable and isolate their variables by experimenting on their effects and rigorously.
 The end result is that we can make miserable people less miserable.